Playing railway with AppIntents Toolbox

 These associated concepts are declared as protocols:

-To simplify, we will now refer to Intent
+To simplify, we will now refer to Intent, Entity, or Enum schemas.
+For example:

 These schemas make up the abstract command, obtained through a translation of natural language.

-The sample code Making your app’s functionality available to Siri can open an object of type AssetEntity
+The sample code Making your app’s functionality available to Siri can open an object of type AssetEntity.
+It declares the structure OpenAssetIntent as follows:

 struct OpenAssetIntent: OpenIntent {